Mishalzeera/the-money-manager/README.md

 ### Create Login Functionality

-Despite having attempted a few Flask projects, the author found it necessary to follow along with the Flask Mini Project 20 and adapt the code moves as necessary.
+Despite having attempted a few Flask projects, I found it necessary to follow along with the Flask Mini Project 20 and adapt the code moves as necessary.
 Similarly to the project walkthrough, the registration page was adapted.
 There was more indepth research of regex patterns to ensure that the "starting credit" and "monthly costs" registration fields were correct, so that the database is in good shape.
-So there was some going back and forth beteen the login and registration pages and views.
+So there was some going back and forth between the login and registration pages and views.

 ### Addressing 302 Error Loops